Shadowrunner21/Real_Time_Monitoring_Weather/Readme.md

     Right-click on the index.html file and select "Open with Live Server".

     This will launch the application in your default web browser.

+## Security
+API Key Management: API keys are currently hard-coded in the JavaScript file.
+For production use, it is recommended to manage API keys securely, using environment variables or secure storage solutions to prevent unauthorized access.

+## Performance
+Efficient Data Retrieval: The application fetches data from the OpenWeatherMap API asynchronously to ensure that the user interface remains responsive and that API calls are optimized to avoid redundant requests.

+## Bonus Features (Planned Enhancements)

+Additional Weather Parameters: Future improvements may include the integration of additional weather parameters such as humidity and wind speed for a more comprehensive weather overview.